Discriminative Correlation Filter with Channel and Spatial Reliability: Experimental analysis

 Initialization robustness is estimated by counting the number of trajectories in which the tracker was still tracking (overlap with ground truth greater than 0) $\Theta_\mathrm{frm}$ frames after initialization.
-Figure~\ref{fig:init_experiment} shows these values with increasing the threshold $\Theta_\mathrm{frm}$.
+The graph in Figure~\ref{fig:init_experiment} (top-left) shows these values with increasing the threshold $\Theta_\mathrm{frm}$.
 The CSR-DCF graph is consistently above the SRDCF and LBCF for all thresholds.
 The performance is summarized by the average tracking length (number of frames before the overlap drops to zero) weighted by trajectory lengths.
 The weighted average tracking lengths in frames, $\Gamma_\mathrm{frm}$, and proportions of full trajectory lengths, $\Gamma_\mathrm{prp}$, are shown in Table~\ref{tab:initi_experiment}.
-The CSR-DCF by far outperforms SRDCF and LBCF in all measures indicating a significant robustness at initialization of challenging targets that deviate from axis-aligned templates.
-This improvement is further confirmed by Figure~\ref{fig:init_experiment} which shows the OTB success plots~\cite{otb_cvpr2010} calculated on these trajectories and summarized by the AUC values, which are equal to the average overlaps~\cite{cehovin_tip2016}.
+The CSR-DCF by far outperforms SRDCF and LBCF in all measures indicating significant robustness in the initialization of challenging targets that deviate from axis-aligned templates.
+This improvement is further confirmed by the graph in Figure~\ref{fig:init_experiment} (top-right) which shows the OTB success plots \citep{otb_cvpr2010} calculated on these trajectories and summarized by the AUC values, which are equal to the average overlaps \citep{cehovin_tip2016}.
 Table~\ref{tab:initi_experiment} shows the average overlaps computed on the original ground truth on VOT2015 ($\Phi_\mathrm{rot}$) and on ground truth approximated by the axis-aligned bounding box ($\Phi_\mathrm{aa}$).
 Again, the CSR-DCF by far outperforms the competing alternatives SRDCF and LBCF.
 Tracking examples for the three trackers are shown in Figure~\ref{fig:thumbs}.

+In summary, the results show that the quality of spatial constraints significantly affects the relative tracking performance when a large portion of the training region in the target vicinity is occupied by background.
+The relative performance of LBCF~\citep{cfwlb_cvpr2015} is lowest among the three trackers since this tracker treats all pixels within axis-aligned bounding box equally as target.
+The SRDCF~\citep{srdcf_iccv2015} mostly focuses on the central pixels of the training region and suppresses the filter values at the borders, thus outperforming the LBCF~\citep{cfwlb_cvpr2015}.
+The spatial reliability map in CSR-DCF most successfully reduces the influence of background in filter learning resulting in considerable robustness to poor initializations.